Order of the Founders and Patriots of America

 The Order of the Founders and Patriots of America (OFPA) is a non-profit, hereditary organization based in the United States that is dedicated to promoting patriotism and preserving historical records of the first colonists and their descendants.
-The Order is made up of "Associates" who trace their ancestry back to those first colonists and who have forefathers in the same male ancestral line who served in the American Revolution.
-Today, as in the past, it is composed of a wide range of individuals, all linked by a common heritage and dedicated to American ideals.
+The Order is made up of "Associates" who trace their ancestry back to colonists who settled between May 13, 1607 to May 13, 1657, and who also have ancestors in the same male ancestral line who served in the American Revolution.

-The Order has relatively strict bloodline mandates that have earned it a reputation as the most exclusive lineage society in the United States.
-However, unlike the Society of the Cincinnati, membership eligibility does not descend through family lines to a single eligible male for each ancestor, meaning that more than one member of the same family can simultaneously hold membership.
+Established in 1896, the Order has relatively strict bloodline mandates that have earned it a reputation as the most exclusive lineage society in the United States.
+As of 2023, its membership roster consisted of fewer than 900 men.

 History

 Founding

 The OFPA was incorporated in New York state on March 17, 1896.
 The first meeting at which all the Charter members gathered was on 17 April 1896 at the Hotel Normandie in New York City.
-At that time, there were several hereditary organizations for descendants of Patriots of the American Revolution as well as for descendants of early American colonists (i.e. Founders).
-The OFPA is the only organization to require descent from both a Founder who was in the American Colonies by 1657 (50 years after the founding of Jamestown) and a Patriot in the same male line who was loyal to the cause of American independence during the Revolutionary War.

 The first Governor General of the Order was Frederick Dent Grant, the first son of General and President of the United States Ulysses S. Grant and Julia Grant.
 The first annual banquet of the Order was held on February 2, 1897, in the Hotel Manhattan in New York City with over 200 members and guests in attendance, as reported in the New York Times.

 Membership

 Membership in the OFPA is open to male U.S. citizens age 18 or more of "good moral character and reputation" who are directly descended in the male line of either parent from an ancestor who settled, prior to May 13, 1657, in the territory that would become the Thirteen Colonies and one or all of whose intermediate ancestors in the same line, who lived in the period of the American Revolution from 1775 to 1783, adhered as patriots to the cause of the colonies.
-In addition, if the father or either the paternal or maternal grandfather of the prospective member met these qualifications he would also be eligible.
-This means there are five of the eight potential great-grandparent lines that are eligible for membership.